sizani/sizani/README.md

   -V, --version         show program's version number and exit -f FILE, --file FILE  specify a murid file to run
  ```
-5. Next, let`s pass the yaml file to sizani to connect to AWS and capture all kind of information about you AWS resource.
+5. Next, let`s pass the yaml file to sizani to connect to AWS and capture all kind of information in JSON format about your AWS resource.
 ```
 sizani -f myec2.yaml
 {